 Abstract.
 Many problems in the geosciences require estimation of the state of a system that changes over time using a sequence of noisy measurements made on the system.
 Data assimilation is the process of fusing observational data and model predictions to obtain an optimal representation of the state of the atmosphere.
+Among most challenging problems remaining for EnsDA applications in geosciences is the problem of high nonlinear and nondifferentiable processes and observations.
+Examples of such processes are cloud, aerosol and precipitation processes, as well as remote sensing (e.g., stellite and radar) observations.
+Unfortunately, a typical EnsDA analysis equation is linear, being based on the Kalman filter equations.
+This fundamentally prevents EnsDA from extracting maximum information from such observations, and ultimately limits its applicability to outstanding geosciences problems such as hurricane prediction and high-resolution climate simulation.
+In order to overcome the limitation of existing EnsDA methodologies in application to highly nonlinear and nondifferentiable geoscience problems, a fundamentally new strategy is required.
 A new comparison of three frequently used sequential data assimilation methods illuminating their strengths and weaknesses in the presence of linear and nonlinear observation operators is presented.
 The ensemble Kalman filter (EnKF), the particle filter (PF) and the Maximum Likelihood Ensemble Filter (MLEF) methods were implemented and the spectral shallow water equations model in spherical geometry model was employed using the Rossby-Haurwitz Wave no 4 as initial conditions.
-Conclusions are drawn as to the performance of the above filters for the above test case with both linear and nonlinear observation operators.